 - Use newspaper or paper to clean up dog waste instead of plastic bags

-- Ask for mugs or bring your own take away container
+- Ask for dine-in mugs or bring your own take away containers

 - Refuse plastic cutlery

-- Get rid of plastic wrap and ziploc bags; instead use resealable sandwich bags, beeswax wrap or Furoshiki cloth wrapping.
+- Don’t buy or use plastic wrap and ziploc bags; instead use resealable sandwich bags, beeswax wrap or Furoshiki cloth wrapping.

 - Shop at zero- or low-waste stores, such as Live Zero, Slowood, A&M American Store